Our unique analysis of the bills Moseley Braun sponsored and cosponsored provides insight into her position in the Senate.

 View All » (including bills from previous years)

 From Feb 1993 to Oct 1998, Moseley Braun missed 57 of 2,255 roll call votes, which is 2.5%.
-This is worse than the median of 1.9% among the lifetime records of senators serving in Oct 1998.
+This is on par with the median of 1.9% among the lifetime records of senators serving in Oct 1998.
 The chart below reports missed votes over time.